ablomm/ablomm-cpu/docs/assembler/instructions.md

 These modifiers work on all instructions.

-The condition modifiers allow for conditional operation, which makes the instruction only execute if the condition is met.
+The condition modifiers allow for conditional execution, which makes the instruction only execute if the condition is met.

 These conditions are mapped to CPU conditions as seen in the [ISA document](../cpu/isa.md#conditions)